Harvesting SSL Certificate Data to Identify Web-Fraud: Conclusion

 \section{Conclusion}

-In this paper, we study the prevalence of HTTPS usage in popular and legitimate domains as well as in the context of web-fraud, i.e., phishing and typosquatting.
+In this paper, we study the prevalence of HTTPS in popular and legitimate domains as well as in the context of web-fraud, i.e., phishing and typosquatting.
 To the best of our knowledge, this is the first effort to analyze information in SSL certificates to profile domains and assess their degree of trustworthiness.
-We design and build a machine-learning-based classifier that identifies fraudulent domains using HTTPS based solely on their SSL certificates, thus also preserving user privacy.
-Our work can be integrated with pre-exisiting detection techniques to improve their effectiveness in the context of potentially critical applications enforcing HTTPS.
-Finally, we believe that our results may serve as a motivating factor to increase the use of HTTPS on the Web, showing that besides its intended benefits of confidentiality and authenticity, the use of HTTPS can help identifying web-fraud domains.
+We design and build a machine-learning-based classifier that identifies fraudulent domains that utilize HTTPS.
+The classifier solely relies on SSL certificates of such domains, thus preserving user privacy.
+Our work can be integrated with existing detection techniques to improve their effectiveness.
+Finally, we believe that our results may serve as a motivation to increase the adoption of HTTPS.
+We believe that aside from its intended benefits of confidentiality and authenticity, HTTPS can help identify web-fraud domains.